 - Useful versus Useable Science: This key concept draws the distinction between the perceptions of scientists who conduct research to answer questions important to resource managers and the perceptions of managers.
 While all useable science is useful, the converse is not true.
-Useable science "directly reflects expressed constituent needs, should be understandable to users, should be available at the times and places it is needed, and should be accessible through the media available to the user community"1. - Cooperation, Coordination, Collaboration: This key concept draws the distinction between three terms that are often used interchangeably, but with recognizable differences, in order of increasing joint commitment: - Cooperation -involves sharing information and sometimes resources while each party pursues its own goals; - Coordination -involves sharing information and resources, with the parties pursuing a common interest or objective.
+Useable science "directly reflects expressed constituent needs, should be understandable to users, should be available at the times and places it is needed, and should be accessible through the media available to the user community". - Cooperation, Coordination, Collaboration: This key concept draws the distinction between three terms that are often used interchangeably, but with recognizable differences, in order of increasing joint commitment: - Cooperation -involves sharing information and sometimes resources while each party pursues its own goals; - Coordination -involves sharing information and resources, with the parties pursuing a common interest or objective.
 The interest or objective, however, is defined independently by each party; and - Collaboration -involves sharing information and resources and modifying activities based on a common interest or objective that they jointly define. - Co-production: This key concept while more commonly used in other systems but not the California Bay-Delta denotes the participation of managers or stakeholders in the design, execution, and interpretation of scientific studies.
 The term has come into use as the practice of integrating science consumers into the process of science production.
-Co-production may be implemented as a transparency measure or as a form of actual collaboration (see above). - Relevance, credibility, and legitimacy: This key concept is often used when describing three features commonly thought to be essential for science to play a role in policy and management decisions2.
-Credibility (technical trustworthiness) and relevance (close alignment of research to management information needs)
+Co-production may be implemented as a transparency measure or as a form of actual collaboration (see above). - Relevance, credibility, and legitimacy: This key concept is often used when describing three features commonly thought to be essential for science to play a role in policy and management decisions.
+Credibility (technical trustworthiness) and relevance (close alignment of research to management information needs) are straightforward.
+Legitimacy is the belief that the scientific process is being applied impartially and without partisan bias or prejudice.
+Legitimacy can be the most difficult, and important, of the three factors to foster in situations where science is being used to inform contentious resource management decisions.
+An effective science-policy interface generally acts to increase legitimacy.

-1 (Lemos, MC and BJ Morehouse, "The co-production of science and policy in integrated climate assessments", Global Env Change 15 (2005), 57-68).
+&lt;sup>1 (Lemos, MC and BJ Morehouse, "The co-production of science and policy in integrated climate assessments", Global Env Change 15 (2005), 57-68).

-2 (Sarkki, S. et al. "Balancing credibility, relevance and legitimacy: A critical assessment of trade-offs in sciencepolicy interfaces" Science and Public Policy 41(2) 2014, pp. 194-206; Heink, U. et al. "Conceptualizing credibility, relevance and legitimacy for evaluating the effectiveness of science-policy interfaces: Challenges and opportunities" Science and Public Policy 42(5) 2015, pp. 676-689)
+&lt;sup>2 (Sarkki, S. et al. "Balancing credibility, relevance and legitimacy: A critical assessment of trade-offs in sciencepolicy interfaces" Science and Public Policy 41(2) 2014, pp. 194-206; Heink, U. et al. "Conceptualizing credibility, relevance and legitimacy for evaluating the effectiveness of science-policy interfaces: Challenges and opportunities" Science and Public Policy 42(5) 2015, pp. 676-689)